 So, let’s break the different possibilities down:

-Let’s start with the basics - different saunas have different biological effects upon you and use very different temperatures.
+Let’s start with the basics - different saunas have different biological effects on you and use very different temperatures.

 Let’s thus talk about different types of saunas.
 I’ll broadly distinguish between 4 types:

-- Dry saunas, which have very low humidity and heat you through the air.
+Dry saunas, have very low humidity and heat you through the air.

-- Finnish saunas, which use higher humidity and also heat your body through heating the surrounding air.
+Finnish saunas, use higher humidity and also heat your body by heating the surrounding air.

-- Infrared saunas, which heat you from the inside out, because infrared light emitted by the heaters penetrate your body.
+Infrared saunas, heat you from the inside out because infrared light emitted by the heaters penetrates your body.
 After going through your skin, the infrared light warms your cells from the inside.
 Due to high temperatures in the cabin, you might also experience a heating effect through the air, although, much more limited than the previous options.